-The discount rate used to measure the total pension liability was changed from 7.50% (net of administrative expense) to 7.65% to correct for an adjustment to exclude administrative expense.
+The discount rate used to measure the total pension liability was 7.65%.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.65% discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB 68 section.
+Therefore, the discount rate of 7.65% is adequate and the use of the municipal bond rate calculation is not necessary.